 With the basic premise let out of the bag, I settled into The Last Days on Mars and at least decided to go with what it was offering.
 As long as one buys into the premise, it makes a solid and reasonable film.
 Ruairi Robinson builds effective tension by developing it out around the characters and their reactions, the fight for survival, trying to solve the problems that each new development brings with it, betrayal by cowardly members of the expedition or those seeking to hide evidence of the infection.
 By the climactic scenes, with the race across the desert to the landing point, the film becomes quite suspenseful.

-The Last Days on Mars was one of a spate of hard science films about near-space exploration that came out in 2013, along with Europa Report (2013) and the high-profile Gravity (2013) and The Martian (2015).
+The Last Days on Mars was one of a spate of hard science films about near-space exploration that came out in the mid-2010s with Gravity (2013) and The Martian (2015).
 All of these feature space missions that could easily take place with current technology and are depicted with rigorous scientific regard (in comparison to most other science-fiction films).
 Moreover, they feature actors who better known for dramatic roles than any genre-identifying ones.
 It shows here in the way the actors elevate what could easily have been a routine B movie – you had dread feelings of The Last Days on Mars going the same way as something like the disastrous recent Stranded (2013), a similar work about alien infection – but instead emerges with modest effect.